oguzhan-yilmaz/karpenter-eks-vpc-secondary-cidr/README.md

 ### [Go to Documentation Website](https://oguzhan-yilmaz.github.io/karpenter-eks-vpc-secondary-cidr/)

-## Demo: AWS VPC CNI Custom Networking
+## Complete Demo: AWS VPC CNI Custom Networking

-### About
 - Creates an EKS Cluster with a VPC with Secondary CIDR block.
   - Secondary CIDR block is a VPC feature that allows you to add additional IP addresses to your VPC.
-  - We want to use the secondary CIDR block for the pods, and the default CIDR block of the VPC for the nodes.
+  - We will to use the secondary CIDR block for the pods, and the primary CIDR block of the VPC for the nodes.
-  - Thus defeating the IP Exhaustion problem.
-- Creates 3 Private subnets in the Secondary CIDR block with `/19` mask, so we can have available IP count of `3*8190` or `24570` for our pods.
+- Creates 3 Private subnets in the Secondary CIDR block with `/19` mask, so we can have available IP count of `3*8190=24570` for our pods.
 - Updates `aws-node` with Custom Networking configuration.
 - Creates ENIConfig for each of our subnets in the Secondary CIDR block.
 - Creates Karpenter Provisioner and AWSNodeTemplate.